 - 360 ml / 1½ cups water

-- Mix the first four dry ingredients in a large mixing bowl.
+- Mix the first four dry ingredients (use BAKING SODA not baking powder – video caption is incorrect!) in a large mixing bowl.
 Set aside.

 - This is an optional step, but recommended!
 Heat up a medium size pan on a low-medium heat.
 Once hot, add almonds to it.
 Dry roast the almonds for a few minutes until fragrant and lightly browned on both sides – move them around the pan frequently so that they don’t burn.
 Remove the almonds from the pan and place them on a chopping board.
 Add pumpkin and sunflower seeds to the pan and dry roast them together, stirring frequently.